Tharani-Kasiselvam/react-todo/README.md

 &emsp;&emsp;-We have a feature to enable new set of Todods and each Todod are designed with Name, Description, Status and additional Features to Edit or Delete the Todos

 **Implmentation**
 &emsp;&emsp;- **useState**
-        &emsp;&emsp;a. to maintain individual Status in Overall Filter and in each Todos
+        &emsp;&emsp;&emsp;a. to maintain individual Status in Overall Filter and in each Todos
-        &emsp;&emsp;b.
+        &emsp;&emsp;&emsp;b.
 Todo Form entries
-        &emsp;&emsp;c.
+        &emsp;&emsp;&emsp;c.
 FormIds selection during Todo Edit, Todo Delete, Todo Status change
-        &emsp;&emsp;d.
+        &emsp;&emsp;&emsp;d.
 Color changes maintaines based on the value selection (All-Orange/Completed-Green/Not Completed-Yellow)
 &emsp;&emsp;- **Context API** (Methods and Variables)
-        &emsp;&emsp;a. to render the entire TodoList based on State changes
+        &emsp;&emsp;&emsp;a. to render the entire TodoList based on State changes
-       &emsp;&emsp; b. to ADD New Todos
+        &emsp;&emsp;&emsp;b. to ADD New Todos
-        &emsp;&emsp;c. to DELETE selected Todos
+        &emsp;&emsp;&emsp;c. to DELETE selected Todos
-        &emsp;&emsp;d. to Track the selection of FormIds [to edit/delete/status change in individual Todos]
+        &emsp;&emsp;&emsp;d. to Track the selection of FormIds [to edit/delete/status change in individual Todos]
-        &emsp;&emsp;e.
+        &emsp;&emsp;&emsp;e.
 To maintain the Overall Status and individual Todo Status
-        &emsp;&emsp;f.
+        &emsp;&emsp;&emsp;f.
 Tracking of latest Todo Name/Description of to re-load for EDITING existing Todo Name/Description

 ***Outcome***
     &emsp;&emsp;1.
 Addition of *NEW* Todos.